 In North Carolina, property division between divorcing spouses is governed by the principle of “equitable distribution.”
 A judge would determine what is “marital” property versus “separate” property, and under ordinary circumstances, property deemed to be “marital” in nature would be divided equally.
 At Mason & Mason Attorneys at Law, we have the experience and knowledge to guide clients even in the case where the assets are complex, involve a business or are of high value.

-Sometimes, however, a court may determine that an equal division is not a fair, or “equitable” division of property.
+Sometimes, however, a court may determine that an equal division is not a fair or “equitable” division of property.
 A lengthy list of factors can be considered when deciding whether one person should receive more or less than an equal share.
 This list can include such issues as the relative ages of the parties, for example, or whether one party might have a special need for occupying the marital home for purposes of raising the couple’s children.